Sarah Yantakosol Gayer

 Current Role & Practice

-Sarah serves as Of Counsel to Link Martyn PLLC, where she provides litigation support and day‑to‑day advice to maritime clients.
-She has represented shipowners, ferry operators, tug and tow companies, maritime pilots, vessel manufacturers, marine construction firms, underwriters, boatyards, and marinas in all aspects of admiralty and maritime law.
+Sarah serves as Of Counsel to Link Martyn PLLC, providing litigation support and day‑to‑day advice to maritime clients.
+She has represented shipowners, ocean carriers, ferry operators, tug and tow companies, maritime pilots, vessel manufacturers, marine construction firms, underwriters, boatyards, and marinas in all aspects of admiralty and maritime law.

-Her practice spans vessel arrest, maritime liens, Jones Act and unseaworthiness claims, Coast Guard investigations, marine construction disputes, vessel construction contracts, and marine insurance coverage.
+Her practice spans service contract review and advice, Safer Seas Act compliance, cargo claim defense, vessel arrest, maritime liens, Jones Act and unseaworthiness claims, Coast Guard investigations, marine construction disputes, vessel construction contracts, and marine insurance coverage.
 She is known for delivering practical, client‑focused solutions to complex maritime challenges.

 Expertise Snapshot